Posts tagged 2024

 April 25, 2024 – David Malda, ASLA, LEED AP, presented at this year’s Texas ASLA Annual Conference in Austin, Texas.

-David’s presentation, Working With: A Relational Practice, touched on the expression of GGN’s design approach in its work around the county and explored the potential of connecting people to the land and to each other through the land.
+David’s presentation, Working With: A Relational Practice, touched on the expression of GGN’s design approach in its work around the country and explored the potential of connecting people to the land and to each other through the land.
 David also explained how our work as landscape architects can help support broader initiatives for belonging to a place, rather than simply adding another new thing.

 This year’s conference included Nicholas Nelson, RLA, LEED AP, Director of Landscape Architecture at Teague Nall and Perkins; Mikey Goralnik, PLA, AICP, Trails and Transportation Planner at Great Springs Project; Garry Merritt, CEO of Great Springs Project; Scott Parker, Land Transactions Director at Great Springs Project; Vincent Debrock, ISA Board Certified Master Arborist at Shademaker Studio; and Shaney Clemmons, ASLA, PLA, Principal at Shademmaker Studio.